Unconventional computing: Microelectromechanical systems

 Microelectromechanical systems (MEMS) and nanoelectromechanical systems (NEMS) are technologies that involve the use of microscopic devices with moving parts, ranging in size from micrometers to nanometers.
 These devices typically consist of a central processing unit (such as an integrated circuit) and several components that interact with their surroundings, such as sensors.
 MEMS and NEMS technology differ from molecular nanotechnology or molecular electronics in that they also consider factors such as surface chemistry and the effects of ambient electromagnetism and fluid dynamics.
 Applications of these technologies include accelerometers and sensors for detecting chemical substances.

 Chemistry approaches

 Molecular computing

 Molecular computing is an unconventional form of computing that utilizes chemical reactions to perform computations.
 Data is represented by variations in chemical concentrations, and the goal of this type of computing is to use the smallest stable structures, such as single molecules, as electronic components.
-This field, also known as chemical computing or reaction-diffusion computing, is distinct from the related field of conductive polymers and organic electronics, which uses molecules to affect the bulk properties of materials.
+This field, also known as chemical computing or reaction-diffusion computing, is distinct from the related fields of conductive polymers and organic electronics, which use molecules to affect the bulk properties of materials.